Oregon is currently home to 22 known gray wolf packs, with a minimum number of 158 adult wolves statewide

 Individual wolves, pairs, or groups (without pack status)

-Wolf Packs that are no longer active
+Wolf Packs, Pairs, or Individuals that are no longer active